Welcome to the WIAN mentorship scheme.

 I'm not a member of the network.
 Can I still participate as a mentee on the programme?

 The WIAN mentorship scheme is an exclusive programme for registered members only.
 Mentees are selected from our community based on their membership, application and aspirations.
-Applications from unregistered individuals will not be accepted.
+All submissions will be cross-checked against our membership database, and applications from unregistered individuals will not be considered.

 I'm not sure which programme I qualify for.
 Can I apply to more than one?